stormalf/go_ibmi/README.md

 And go 1.24 is working fine on IBMi!

-Next steps are to try to compile some other go projects on IBMi to see if we have other issues.
+The issues with go dependencies are due to the DNS port 53 not listening on the IBMi.

 # The Go Programming Language